kefaslungu/resourceMonitor/readme.md

 * This add-on requires Windows 10 or later.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

+## Version 24.05

+* NVDA 2024.1 or later is required.
+* NVDA will recognize wireless networks with WPA3 authentication methods such as shared authentication of equals (SAE).

 ## Version 24.04